Ugoeze-Lucy/BCG-Vaccination-Coverage-and-Child-Mortality-in-Nigeria-1980-2023-/README.md

 -Observed a steady rise in vaccination coverage over the decades, while child mortality dropped sharply, indicating a potential inverse relationship.

-📈 STATISTICAL ANALYSIS
+STATISTICAL ANALYSIS

--Pearson Correlation:
+Pearson Correlation:

      r = -0.613, p-value = 0.00001
 Which means there is a  strong negative correlation, as vaccination coverage increases, child mortality decreases.

--Linear Regression Model:
+Linear Regression Model:

       R² = 0.376
 which means about 38% of changes in mortality can be explained by vaccination coverage.

 The slope (-0.1458) means that for every 1% increase in vaccination, the child mortality rate decreases by 0.15 deaths on average.

-Key Insights
+KEY INSIGHTS

-There’s a statistically significant inverse relationship between BCG vaccination coverage and child mortality in Nigeria.
+-There’s a statistically significant inverse relationship between BCG vaccination coverage and child mortality in Nigeria.

-While vaccination is a strong factor, the R² value suggests that other health and socioeconomic factors also influence child survival.
+-While vaccination is a strong factor, the R² value suggests that other health and socioeconomic factors also influence child survival.

-Continuous vaccination programs remain vital for reducing preventable deaths.
+-Continuous vaccination programs remain vital for reducing preventable deaths.

-🪄 Tools & Libraries
+TOOLS & LIBRARIES

-Python (Pandas, Matplotlib, Seaborn, Statsmodels, Scipy)
+-Python (Pandas, Matplotlib, Seaborn, Statsmodels, Scipy)

-Data Visualization – Line charts, twin-axis plots
+-Data Visualization: Line charts, twin-axis plots

-Statistical Methods – Correlation and linear regression
+-Statistical Methods: Correlation and linear regression

-🗣️ Conclusion
+CONCLUSION

-The data shows a clear message — higher vaccination coverage saves children’s lives.
+The data shows that higher vaccination coverage saves children’s lives.
 Even though vaccines alone don’t explain everything, they remain a cornerstone of child health progress in Nigeria.

+NOTE

+Click the files section for the python code